Lyme Disease - Overview

-Lyme disease is an infectious disease caused by Borrelia burgdorferi, primarily transmitted through bites from infected hard ticks.
-Since its formal description in 1975, it has become a focus of global public health concern.
-Epidemiological studies show that the incubation period for Lyme disease can last from weeks to months, making early diagnosis challenging due to the nonspecific nature of symptoms.
+Lyme disease is an infectious disease caused by the bacterium Borrelia burgdorferi, primarily transmitted through the bite of infected hard ticks.
+Since it was first officially described in 1975, it has become a focal point of global public health concern.
+Epidemiological studies show that the incubation period of Lyme disease can last from several weeks to several months, making early diagnosis challenging due to its nonspecific symptoms.

 Modern medicine has confirmed the existence of at least 21 different serotypes of the pathogen, complicating diagnosis and treatment.
-In recent years, the number of cases in Asia has been on the rise, indicating that changes in the ecological environment and the expansion of human activity may alter transmission dynamics.
-Understanding the complete disease progression of Lyme disease is crucial for developing effective prevention strategies.
+In recent years, cases in Asia have been on the rise, indicating that ecological changes and expanding human activity may alter transmission dynamics.
+Understanding the full course of Lyme disease is crucial for developing effective prevention strategies.

 Causes and Risk Factors

-The transmission chain of Lyme disease involves three core components: the pathogen, the vector arthropod, and the host.
-Borrelia burgdorferi primarily resides in the blood of small mammals (such as deer mice), and hard ticks become infected while feeding.
-When an infected tick bites a human, the pathogen enters the skin tissue through saliva, typically requiring the tick to be attached for more than 24 hours for transmission to occur.
+The transmission cycle of Lyme disease involves three core components: the pathogen, vector ticks, and hosts.
+Borrelia burgdorferi mainly parasitizes small mammals (such as deer mice), and ticks acquire the infection during blood feeding.
+When infected ticks bite humans, the pathogen enters the skin through saliva, typically requiring the tick to be attached for more than 24 hours to transmit the bacteria.

 Risk factors include geographic distribution and seasonal activity.
-Temperate regions of the Northern Hemisphere (such as the northeastern United States and European forest areas) are major endemic areas, with spring and summer being peak activity periods for ticks.
-Individuals engaging in outdoor activities (such as camping and gardening) are at a 3-5 times higher risk of exposure compared to the general population.
-In terms of age distribution, children aged 5-15 and adults aged 40-60 are the most affected groups.
+Temperate regions of the Northern Hemisphere (such as Eastern North America and European forests) are primary endemic areas, with spring and summer being peak tick activity seasons.
+Outdoor activities like camping and gardening increase exposure risk by 3-5 times compared to the general population.
+Age distribution shows higher incidence among children aged 5-15 and adults aged 40-60.

 Ecological Factors and Host Cycle